Code-Institute-Submissions/MSP1-1/README.md

 ### Content

--   The original video used in the header and Video Review section was found [here](https://www.youtube.com/watch?v=TyC0ijH2pF8&feature=emb_title)
+-   All descriptive text was taken from [here](https://www.husqvarna.com/ie/)

 ### Media